LabEG/first-di/README.md

 Features
 ------

-- Easy and powerful dependency injection for any typescript application.
+- Easy and powerful dependency injection for any TypeScript application.
 - 2 modes of work.
 Optional DI - for most apps.
 Classic DI - for advanced apps.
 - Support for multiple scopes.
 - Supports multiple life cycles.
-- Dependency Free.
-Dependency used only for development.
+- Dependency-free.
+Dependencies are used only for development.

 Setup
 ------

-Install [reflect-metadata](https://www.npmjs.com/package/reflect-metadata) package and import in root typescript file.
-This package is needed to support reflection and is a mandatory requirement of Typescript.
+Install [reflect-metadata](https://www.npmjs.com/package/reflect-metadata) package and import it in the root TypeScript file.
+This package is needed to support reflection and is a mandatory requirement of TypeScript.

 In tsconfig.json enable compiler options: